Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Materials perspective, Model irreducible representations

 \subsection{Model}

-We consider the pyrochlore lattice with nearest-neighbor Heisenberg and DM interaction as given by the Hamiltonian in Eq.~(\ref{eq:hamiltonian}).
-The pyrochlore lattice, shown in Fig.~\ref{fig:pcLattice}, is a face-centered cubic (fcc) lattice with a four-site basis.
+Having discussed the relevance of our paper for real materials, from now on we consider the pyrochlore lattice with nearest-neighbor Heisenberg and DM interaction as given by the Hamiltonian in Eq.~(\ref{eq:hamiltonian}).
+The pyrochlore lattice, shown in Fig.~\ref{fig:pcLattice}, is a face-centered cubic (fcc) space lattice with a four-site basis.
 Basis sites are positioned at the origin of the unit cell and the midpoints of the fcc lattice primitive vectors which we specify as ${\bm {a}}_1=\frac{1}{2}(0,1,1)$, ${\bm {a}}_2=\frac{1}{2}(1,0,1)$ and ${\bm {a}}_3=\frac{1}{2}(1,1,0)$.
 Nearest-neighbor bonds build up the lattice from corner-sharing tetrahedra.
 This structure leads to high geometrical frustration for nearest-neighbor antiferromagnetic Heisenberg interactions~\cite{Villain-1979,Reimers-1991a,Moessner-1998b}.
 Enforcing the Hamiltonian to be invariant under lattice symmetries specifies the orientation of $\bm{D}_{ij}$ for each nearest-neighbor bond.
-This allows us to adopt the parametrization given by Eq.~(\ref{eq:parametrization}) with the DM vector ${\bm D}$ for the pair of sublattices $0$ and $1$ illustrated in Fig.~\ref{fig:pcLattice} and having the orientation ${\bm{D}}_{01} = D(0,-1,1)$.
+This allows us to adopt the parametrization given by Eq.~(\ref{eq:parametrization}) with the DM vector ${\bm D}$ for the pair of sublattices $0$ and $1$ illustrated in Fig.~\ref{fig:pcLattice} having the orientation ${\bm{D}}_{01} = D(0,-1,1)$.
 The DM vectors for all other nearest-neighbor bonds within one tetrahedron are shown in Fig.~\ref{fig:pcLattice} as well.
 The restricted DM vector orientation stems from its microscopic origin.
 The DMI is a bilinear spin interaction that is antisymmetric under the exchange of site arguments and originates from spin-orbit coupling~\cite{Moriya60} and, as a result, the interaction is anisotropic in spin space.
 We now briefly discuss in the next three paragraphs the symmetry properties of ${\bm D}_{ij}$.